Contact Us

 It’s not always obvious who is hosting any given rally.
 We encourage participants to always vet a rally carefully before attending and follow safe and nonviolent practices.

-Some community members have asked about Indivisible Oregon’s connection to rallies organized by Rose City Indivisible.
+Some community members have asked about Indivisible Oregon’s connection to rallies organized by Rainbow Bloc (formerly known as Rose City Indivisible).
 Please find more information here.

 -